This crunchy pastry is served in Persia typically at

 1 Teaspoon starch

-For the second bowl you need
+for the second bowl

 1 Cup of milk (coconut-, oat- or almond milk)